100 Notable alumni of

 -

-Regina Lee Hall is an American actress.
-She rose to prominence for her role as Brenda Meeks in the comedy horror Scary Movie film series (2000–2006).
-She received critical acclaim, and became the first African American to win the New York Film Critics Circle Award for Best Actress for the comedy film Support the Girls (2018).
+Regina Lee Hall is an American actress and comedian.
+She gained prominence for her portrayal of Brenda Meeks in the comedy-horror Scary Movie film series and has since built a versatile career spanning comedy and drama in both film and television.
+In 2018, Hall made history as the first African American to win the New York Film Critics Circle Award for Best Actress, receiving widespread critical acclaim for her performance in the film Support the Girls.

 -